Issam Alnajjar

-Life and career
+Issam Alnajjar (عصام النجار; born 12 May 2003) is a Palestinian-Jordanian musician.
+He is most notable for his debut single "Hadal Ahbek", which went viral on TikTok.

+He was the first artist to sign with Universal Arabic Music.
+His debut studio album, Baree?, was released in 2021.
+An extended play, Waray, was released in 2023.

 Early life

-Issam Alnajjar is originally from Jaffa, Israel.
-He was born in Jordan and grew up there.
+Issam Alnajjar was born on 12 May 2003 in Amman, Jordan to Palestinian parents.
 His family has been living in Jordan for more than eighteen years.
-Issam’s father grew up in Kuwait and his mom grew up in Lebanon.
+His father grew up in Kuwait and his mother grew up in Lebanon.

+Career

 2020–2021: TikTok breakthrough, Universal Arabic Music and Baree?

 Issam Alnajjar first begin his musical career by posting videos on his Instagram page and YouTube channel of him singing cover songs of popular music.
-On 29 June 2020, Alnajjar released a single on Spotify titled "On Of A Kind."
+On 29 June 2020, Alnajjar released a single on Spotify titled "On of a Kind".

-On 27 September 2020, Alnajjar released "Hadal Ahbek."
+On 23 September 2020, Alnajjar released "Hadal Ahbek".
 Popular influencers David Dobrik, Addison Rae, and Caroline Carr all used Alnajjar's audio which further boost popularity to the original song.
 The hashtag #hadal_ahbek came up with more than 300 million results.

 On 6 April 2021, Alnajjar became the first artist to be signed to Universal Arabic Music, a division of Universal Music Group.
 With the signing of the label, Alnajjar was chosen by The Weekend's manager Wassim Slaiby.
 On 9 April, Alnajjar teamed up with Spotify to release the first Arabic song in the "RADAR" series with the release of "Turning Me Up."
 This single was an English remix and was produced by Loud Luxury and featured vocals from Ali Gatie.
 As part of promotion for the single, Alnajjar was featured on the Times Square billboard in New York City.